 Literature and Study Materials

 Th.
-Van Holten "Advanced Dynamics", AE4-314 Lecture Notes, Delft University of Technology, 2002 - will be provided via the Electronic Learning Environment.
+Van Holten "Advanced Dynamics", AE4-314 Lecture Notes, Delft University of Technology, 2002 - access to this resource will be provided on the learning environment.

 You will complete three assignments during the course and one final assignment which involves a simulation of the dynamics of a complex mechanical system.
-These assignments will be handed in digitally through the Electronic Learning Environment.
+These assignments will be handed in digitally through the learning environment.

 If you successfully complete your online course you will be awarded with a TU Delft certificate.
 The final grade is composed of course assignments 40%; the final assignment 60%.
 This certificate will state that you were registered as a non-degree-seeking student at TU Delft and successfully completed the course.